colah/colah-essays/monads.md

 Well, that's a do block.
 A monad is something that wraps around a type and can be used to build do blocks.

-Not a very satnisfying answer?
+Not a very satisfying answer?
 After all, you ask, *what does a do block actually mean*?
 What does it mean that we can make a do block?

 ...
 Ah, that we can make a do block?
 You see, being a monad is really just that we've told Haskell what do blocks mean for our monad. **We could have defined the behaviour however we wanted, as long as it created coherent do blocks!**